 A treaty could provide, among other things:

-- a symbolic recognition of Indigenous sovereignty and prior occupation of this land
+- a symbolic recognition of First Nations Peoples’ sovereignty and prior occupation of this land

-- a redefinition and restructuring of the relationship between Indigenous people and wider Australia
+- a redefinition and restructuring of the relationship between First Nations Peoples and non-Indigenous people

 - a basis for regional self-government

 - guidelines for local or regional treaties

 - structures and systems for local and regional decision-making processes.

 What's sovereignty, and what does it have to do with a treaty?

 Many First Nations people base calls for treaty on claims to sovereignty.
 The word 'sovereignty' is usually used to describe the independence of nation states.
 It refers to a nation’s ultimate authority to govern its own affairs without interference from other countries.

 Many First Nations Peoples in Australia claim sovereignty on the grounds that First Nations Peoples have never surrendered to the government.
 Therefore, they claim that their sovereignty, their authority to govern their own lives, has never been extinguished.